LumenYoung/Notes/content/notes/How to apply Long-VLA receipt to an existing pretrained VLA.md

 1. **Split every demonstration into two contiguous parts**
    - moving phase: robot travels to the target (≈10–15 frames before the object state changes)
-   - interaction phase: robot acts on the object (grasp, push, press …) Do it automatically with a simple “object-moved?” detector or by hand for a few hundred demos [1].
+   - interaction phase: robot acts on the object (grasp, push, press …) Do it automatically with a simple “object-moved?” detector or by hand for a few hundred demos.

 2. **Add a 1-D phase flag to the action vector**
    - moving → set sp = –1
    - interaction → set sp = +1
    The flag is simply concatenated to the usual end-effector pose + gripper action, so the diffusion head now outputs 8-D instead of 7-D.